yzjedu/cs151-lab9-cooper_harry_lab09/algorithm.md

 Purpose: to assign each name to a seat for every table needed
 Name: organize
 Parameters: names
-Return: assigned_seat - seat number for the table , num_tables - what table your assigned to
+Return: assigned_seat - seat number for the table , num_tables - what table you're assigned to
 Algorithm:
-1. determine how many tables are needed
+1. Determine how many tables are needed
-2. for every table needed
+2. For every table needed
-   1. assign 5 names to specific seats at the table
+   1. Assign 5 names to specific seats at the table

 Purpose: Run the program
 Name: main
 Parameters:
 Return:
 Algorithm:
-1. create a sentinel
+1. Create a sentinel
-2. prompt the user to input a valid file name
+2. Prompt the user to input a valid file name
-3. when the file does not exist
+3. When the file does not exist
-   1. prompt the user to input a valid file
+   1. Prompt the user to input a valid file
-4. output the assigned seat, name, and table number
+4. Output the assigned seat, name, and table number